marcoreps/ADRmu/README.md

 ## Scope

 Low cost 10V DC reference standard in DIN 41612 modular enclosure.
 Based on ovenized LTZ1000 / LTZ1000A or ADR1000A zener diodes.
+Fits into standard 100x160mm project boxes too.
+The most promising strategies for configuring the zener and buffering the output are accomodated.

 ## TODO

 Align JP and R designators
+Remove JPB and JPH enumeration add lt5400 and other gain resistor options

 ## Assembly advice

-Recommended ~5 transformer windings pri & sec
+Recommended 5:7 transformer (pri:sec) when using 12V input

 ## Spec speculations